Sick time off for regular contract covered, classified, and professional staff

 |Less than 8 years||A prorated amount as determined by Human Resources|

 If you move from a staff position to a faculty position, your sick time off balance does not transfer with you, nor are you paid for those lost sick time off hours.
-However, if you later return to a nontemporary classified non-union, contract covered staff, and professional staff position, your sick time off balance may be reinstated.
+However, if you later return to a classified non-union, contract covered staff, or professional staff position, your sick time off balance may be reinstated.

 Leaving UW employment